Ask Our Ambassadors

 How long after surgery must you wait before receiving a livingskin prosthesis?

-Depending on the extent of the surgery it is recommended that patients wait approx..
+Depending on the extent of the surgery it is recommended that users wait approx..
 6 months to ensure complete healing (6 months for hand; 3 months for fingers) and eliminate swelling prior to taking impressions.
 However, the authorization process can be started before your clinical appointments.

 Is livingskin just a cosmetic prosthesis?